YasiTL/cs425-final/README.md

 ## Requirements

-Python scripts requires [Psycopg 2](https://www.psycopg.org/) which can be installed using the command
+Python scripts require [Psycopg 2](https://www.psycopg.org/) which can be installed using the command

 >`pip install psycopg2-binary`